Illegal Gambling and Assault Charges Upheld in Conviction of Chinese Men

 Posted on: September 23, 2022, 07:09h.

-A group of men that restaurant surveillance caught beating up women in a restaurant in China are off to prison.
+A group of men caught on restaurant surveillance assaulting women in a restaurant in China are headed to prison.
 In addition to charges of assault, a court judge found them guilty of participating in gambling, illegal across the country.

 Initially, police suspected nine men were involved in the incident.
 However, following public outcry and complaints of corruption, authorities arrested 28 people.
 They also launched an investigation into 15 officials, including police officers, for corruption following the incident.